-This strand has a focus on three specific target groups within the overall objective of preventing those most at risk becoming the prolific offenders in the future:

-- Young offenders, who are not yet prolific - Older children and young people at high risk of criminality - Children who need early intervention programmes

-Catch and Convict:
+This strand has a focus on three specific target groups with the overall objective of preventing those most at risk becoming the prolific offenders in the future: - Young offenders, who are not yet prolific - Older children and young people at high risk of criminality - Children who need early intervention programmes Catch and Convict:

 This strand requires that the criminal justice agencies work together to ensure effective investigation, charging and prosecution of prolific and priority offenders.
 Attention is paid to the time it takes to bring offenders to justice and attrition rates (rates of behavioural change).
 Rehabilitate and Resettle:

 This strand is about presenting the prolific and priority offenders with a simple choice - the opportunity to reform or face a very swift return to court should they re-offend or fail to comply with the conditions of court orders.
 This approach needs to be supported within the context of locally agreed and implemented rehabilitation plans.

-4.3 Advantage of PPO

-The PPO approach allows for the more streamlining, effective and efficient application of scarce resources across a wide range of agencies.
+4.3 Advantage of PPO The PPO approach allows for the more streamlining, effective and efficient application of scarce resources across a wide range of agencies.
 Those needing help and willing to engage with workers on the ground can be identified and appropriate help accurately put in place, reducing the need for unnecessary duplication of resources.
 More effective information gathering (in relation to behaviour) will happen as there are more eyes on the ground (agency workers) reporting on progress, if any, to PPO group.
-Gardaí on the PPO will know who is trying by attending programmes, back in education etc. and can concentrate on actual offenders.
-This allows for accurate direction of resources and provides support for the work of key workers and those participants really trying to address the causal factors associated with criminal activity.
+Gardaí on the PPO will know who is trying to address behaviour by attending programmes, back in education etc. and can concentrate on actual offenders.
+This allows for accurate direction of resources and provides support for the work of key workers and those participants really trying to address the causal factors associated with their criminal activity i.e. drugs misuse.
+Also we know that the courts must remain impartial but the introduction of a PPO programme enables the courts to maintain their impartiality while as the same time supporting local interventions aimed at keeping offenders out of prison.
 At present individuals who seek out services in Mulhuddart receive support that is delivered in a timely and professional manner.
 It also seems clear from the evidence supplied by workers on the ground and family support group members, that persons in the middle order may, and sometimes do, eventually come to their senses, seek help and address their behaviour.
-If this point of awareness can be speeded up by applying heat to the side of the iceberg of intimidation (middle order) through the operation of a PPO group then the size of the iceberg and the appeal for those in the lower order to join the middle order will be reduced appreciably.
+If this point of awareness can be speeded up by applying heat (nudges) to the side of the Iceberg of Intimidation (middle order) through the operation of a PPO group then the size of the iceberg and the appeal for those in the lower order to join the middle order will be reduced appreciably.
 In turn this will improve the quality of life for residents, boost community confidence and improve community relations for a wide range of agencies.